alphagov/pay-tech-docs/source/documentation/04-quick-start-guide.md

 1. Have your service manager email [govuk-pay-support@digital.cabinet-office.gov.uk](mailto:govuk-pay-support@digital.cabinet-office.gov.uk) to get your staff account credentials.
 You'll receive access to a sandbox account which allows you to familiarise yourself and your developers with the platform before processing real payments.
 The GOV.UK Pay team will set up your service and provide you with login details for your account.

-2. Sign in to the [self-service admin site](https://selfservice.payments.service.gov.uk/) with the sandbox account login details you received.
+2. Sign in to the [GOV.UK Pay admin site](https://selfservice.payments.service.gov.uk/) with the sandbox account login details you received.

 3. Click on the API key section, then click **Generate a new key**.